michael2012z/BitBible/markdown/KJV/files/Josh.md

 8. And before they were laid down, she came up unto them upon the roof;

-9. And she said unto the men, I know that the Lord hath given you the land, and that your terror is fallen upon us, and that all the inhabitants of the land faint because of you.faint: Heb. melt
+9. And she said unto the men, I know that the Lord hath given you the land, and that your terror is fallen upon us, and that all the inhabitants of the land faint because of you.

 10. For we have heard how the Lord dried up the water of the Red sea for you, when ye came out of Egypt; and what ye did unto the two kings of the Amorites, that were on the other side Jordan, Sihon and Og, whom ye utterly destroyed.

-11. And as soon as we had heard these things, our hearts did melt, neither did there remain any more courage in any man, because of you: for the Lord your God, he is God in heaven above, and in earth beneath.did there…: Heb. rose up
+11. And as soon as we had heard these things, our hearts did melt, neither did there remain any more courage in any man, because of you: for the Lord your God, he is God in heaven above, and in earth beneath.

 12. Now therefore, I pray you, swear unto me by the Lord, since I have shewed you kindness, that ye will also shew kindness unto my father’s house, and give me a true token:

 13. And that ye will save alive my father, and my mother, and my brethren, and my sisters, and all that they have, and deliver our lives from death.

 14. And the men answered her, Our life for yours, if ye utter not this our business.
-And it shall be, when the Lord hath given us the land, that we will deal kindly and truly with thee.for…: Heb. instead of you to die
+And it shall be, when the Lord hath given us the land, that we will deal kindly and truly with thee.

 15. Then she let them down by a cord through the window: for her house was upon the town wall, and she dwelt upon the wall.